A participant in Condensation — a user, service, or other entity — is an actor group encompassing one or more devices:

 A member is removed by changing its status to idle (or revoked).
 This may be done by any active member of the group, including the member to be removed itself.

-To send a message to a group, an actor discovers the group, encrypts the message for all active group members, and places the envelope into the in-queue of an active member.
+To send a message to a group, an actor discovers the group, encrypts the message for all active group members, and places the envelope into the message box of an active member.
 Usually, the most recent active member is chosen.

 Messages specific to an actor can still be sent to the specific actor rather than to its group.